Pro-GenAI/mcp-proxy-guarded/README.md

 - `command`: (Required) The command to execute for the stdio server.
 - `args`: (Optional) A list of arguments for the command.
 Defaults to an empty list.
 - `enabled`: (Optional) If `false`, this server definition will be skipped.
 Defaults to `true`.
-- `timeout` and `transportType`: These fields are present in standard MCP client configurations but are currently **ignored** by `mcp-proxy` when loading named servers.
+- `timeout` and `transportType`: These fields are present in standard MCP client configurations but are currently **ignored** by `mcp-proxy-guarded` when loading named servers.
 The transport type is implicitly "stdio".

 ## Installation